 Thanks to Inez for hosting the four of us to a very special day at Buccano’s.

-Looking for a Place to Stay on your Trip?
+Looking for Where to Stay on your Cozumel Visit?

-The Villa Coronado is a fantastically located house featuring four bedrooms and four 1/2 baths, rooftop palapa, plus a private pool overlooking the Caribbean Sea.
-You can book your accommodation via VRBO.
+Villa Coronado offers a superb location with 4 bedrooms, 4 1/2 baths, rooftop palapa, and a private pool overlooking the Caribbean Sea.
+Easily book your stay on VRBO.